 Mechanisms put in place like proxies, network intrusion detection, or web gateways don’t work in a remote setting.
 Businesses that don’t require the use of a VPN might remain largely unprotected from malware attacks or man-in-the-middle attacks.
 These kinds of vulnerabilities only increase in a remote setting.
 Therefore, many network based IT solutions won’t be very useful in securing your operation.

-Part of expanding your monitoring capabilities might mean hiring more IT consulting experts and professionals to compensate.
+Part of expanding your monitoring capabilities might mean hiring more IT Cyber Security experts and professionals to compensate.

 Lesson 3: Secure physical documents